valchkou/SpringFrameworkCassandraSample/README.md

 Sample Spring Cassandra Project
 ==============================

-The purpose of this project to demonstrate how to merry [casandra-driver-mapping ](https://github.com/valchkou/cassandra-driver-mapping) add-on with the Spring Framework.
+The purpose of this project to demonstrate how to marry [casandra-driver-mapping ](https://github.com/valchkou/cassandra-driver-mapping) add-on with the Spring Framework.
 The project is a small webapp with UI, REST Services and Cassandra DB.

 ### You can dive into the code directly: